 Simple English definitions for legal terms

-Read a random definition: evidence of insurability
+Read a random definition: compare with

 A guaranty letter of credit is a type of standby letter of credit that is used to guarantee either a monetary or non-monetary obligation.
 It is issued by a bank at the request of a customer, and the bank agrees to pay the beneficiary if the customer defaults on their obligation.